New Oxford United Stadium: Transport

-Oxford Parkway has been cited by the club as the main transport link for the new stadium, with the proposal of a footbridge to connect the two together.
+Oxford Parkway station has been cited by the club as the main transport link for the new stadium.
+A proposal for a footbridge to connect the two together was not pursued as the traffic marshalling plans for the Oxford Road were deemed safer and more efficient.

-East West Rail (EWR), due to commence services in late 2025, will make the new stadium easily nationally accessible by rail via Milton Keynes Central on the West Coast Main Line.
+East West Rail (EWR) will make the new stadium easily nationally accessible by rail via Milton Keynes Central on the West Coast Main Line.
 In addition to regular services from London and Oxford via the Chiltern Main Line, EWR will help Oxford United's stated aim of having 90% of fans travel to the Triangle by non-car means.